Job Title Inflation: Say Hello To The New Entry-Level Head Of

 Over half (50%) of young professionals, if given the option, would take a more senior role that they may not be ‘fully qualified for’ yet vs older counterparts – who value close mentorship & guidance from senior leaders as a more viable route to progression.

-Martin comments: “What this points to is a clear prioritization of instant seniority, inflated job-titles and an entrepreneurial mindset over traditionally valued soft skills and interpersonal abilities.
+Sean comments: “What this points to is a clear prioritization of instant seniority, inflated job-titles and an entrepreneurial mindset over traditionally valued soft skills and interpersonal abilities.
 This could very well symbolize the tip of the iceberg in a growing trend of individuality in the workplace, of which young professionals are at the helm of.”

 However, young professionals aren’t the sole drivers of inflated job titles – there are numerous reasons why employers may tactically attach inflated job titles to roles.

-Martin uncovers the core drivers as to why businesses may inflate job titles:
+Sean uncovers the core drivers as to why businesses may inflate job titles:

-Martin drills down into the drawbacks of job title inflation:
+Sean drills down into the drawbacks of job title inflation:

 Media enquiries